Australia

 Who does the PCG apply to?

-The ATO broadly considers an IPP to be a ‘partner level’ person who holds equity in the practice (either personally or via a related party such as a family trust or spouse).
-The actual title of the person, such as partner, principal, or director, is not the relevant factor.
+The ATO broadly considers an IPP to be a ‘partner level’ person who holds equity in the practice either personally or via a related party such as a family trust or spouse.
+The actual title of the person, such as partner, principal or director, is not the relevant factor.

 How do the guidelines work?

-If the arrangements pass the initial gateways pertaining to ‘sound commercial rationale’, and no ‘high risk features’, then a risk rating is calculated.
-The calculation looks at a combination of factors relating to proportion of profit entitlement the IPP receives, the tax rate paid on profits and market value remuneration for the IPP.
+The calculation looks at a combination of factors relating to the proportion of profit entitlement the IPP receives, the overall tax rate paid on profits and market value remuneration for the IPP.

 The three risk profiles that could then arise are as follows: